WWU Exchange in Austria:

 Students apply for housing either through the housing office of the Austrian Exchange Service

 (OeAD) or at the dorms

 directly.
 For deadlines of housing applications at the individual dorms, please check the respective websites.
 Information on living expenses can be found in the welcome guide.

 - in shared apartments together with other students

 Please note that the minimum period of rent in student dormitories is one semester.

 Monthly rent (at the time of printing): between € 170 and € 450

 Exchange program participants will pay a student fee based on WWU in-state tuition and mandatory fees.
 For students studying abroad for three quarters, this fee will be equal to in-state tuition and mandatory fees.
 Students studying abroad for a single semester will pay a semester rate for tuition, which equates to ½ year of in-state tuition.
 All other costs associated with participation in the program (including transportation, room and board, personal expenses) are the responsibility of the individual student.
-Check the budget sheet for information on any additional estimated expenses.
-Students participating in a single semester exchange will pay a semester rate for tuition (based on in-state tuition rates)

 The program may allow for time that can be spent in non-program activities.
 Participants may wish to travel, sightsee or participate in activities or events in which they have a personal interest.
 Please note that the participant is fully responsible for making arrangements and for all costs of transportation, lodging, food and additional expenses that may be associated with any non-program activities.

 How to apply